HiPERCAM/hipercam/docs/commands.rst

 --------------------------------

-It very rarely happens that the file I/O needed to read the default values can ge confused.
+It very rarely happens that the file I/O needed to read the default values can get confused.
 This can happen e.g. if the data type of a parameter has changed.
 If very odd things seems to happen when you try to start a command, then you might want to track down where the default files are located.
 Usually this will be in `.hipercam` in your home directory, unless the environment